 Use of the Standard Model in the FIPJP rules.

 For many years the start of a mene was marked by the successful throw of the jack, but with the 2016 version of the FIPJP rules, “A mene is considered to have started when the jack has been thrown regardless of the validity of the throw.”

 Once the jack is thrown, each player has the maximum duration of one minute to play his boule.
 This short period of time starts from the moment that the previously played boule or jack stops or, if it is necessary to measure a point, from the moment the latter [the measurement] has been accomplished. … The same requirements apply to the throwing of the jack.

 Article 21 never uses the expression “the end of the mene”, but it says, basically, that a mene ends with the agreement of points.
-The one-minute timer starts ticking at the moment that the points are agreed and the teams know which team should play next.
+The one-minute timer starts ticking at the moment that the teams know which team should play next.